AleksaZatezalo/Impersonator-Shell/README.md

 # Impersonator Shell

-The Impersonator Shell aims to be a viable combination of two widely used hacker tools, netcat and the print spoofer exploit.
-The binary is named after the Windows privilege that print spoofer exploit uses to get administrative access, the `SeImpersonatePrivilege`.
-It provides security engineers with a administrative shell when running within the context of of a user who has the `SeImpersonatePrivelege` Privelege enabled.
+The Impersonator Shell aims to be a fortified version of netcat that allows security engineers to manipulte tokens and impersonate users.
+The binary is named after the Windows privilege that many kernal exploits use administrative access, the `SeImpersonatePrivilege`.
+It can provide security engineers with a administrative shell when running within the context of of a user who has the `SeImpersonatePrivelege` Privelege enabled.

 ## Impersonator Shell?
 Why Bother?